OLC: Support Literacy Efforts Statewide

 How does the Oklahoma Literacy Coalition help?

 The Coalition supports its individual and organizational members in a variety of ways.
 Regional workshops and an annual statewide conference provides networking opportunities and continuing education for tutors, educators, adult learners, and literacy leaders.
-Financial support is given each year in the form of partnership grants to literacy providers and HSE reimbursements to adult learners.
+Financial support is given each year in the form of partnership grants to literacy providers and high school equivalency testing reimbursements to adult learners.

 Literacy awareness information is provided to members of state and local government and the media.
 Partnerships with agencies, businesses, and public and private organizations provide valuable resources for local literacy efforts.
 Finally, the Coalition provides a forum for networking and information exchange between the leaders of Oklahoma’s literacy effort.